 Since 2022, South Sudan has experienced several emergencies throughout the country.
 Based on data from the states and the EWARS system, most counties have reported ongoing disease outbreaks.
 These outbreaks include measles, anthrax, meningitis, cholera, hepatitis E virus, and others.
-Measures have been put in place to help mitigate the spread of these outbreaks.
-Below is a map of the current ongoing emergencies:
+Measures have been put in place to help mitigate the spread of these outbreaks and this bulletin documents that there has been no new cases of a) Measles for now 8 weeks, b) YF for now 12 weeks and c) N. Meningitidis for now 4 weeks.
+Below is a map of outbreaks confirmed since the year begun.